jowkar/cellrangerVDJdb/README.md

 - consensus_annotations.csv
 - filtered_contig_annotations.csv

+An ER diagram describing the created database structure can be found here: [ER diagram](images/ERD.pdf)

 # Usage

 It is a requirement that PostgreSQL is already setup and running and that an empty database has been setup.